Skinner - Operant Conditioning

 • Psychology should be seen as a science, to be studied in a scientific manner.
 Skinner's study of behavior in rats was conducted under carefully controlled laboratory conditions.

 • Behaviorism is primarily concerned with observable behavior, as opposed to internal events like thinking and emotion.
-Note that Skinner did not say that the rats learnt to press a lever because they wanted food.
+Note that Skinner did not say that the rats learned to press a lever because they wanted food.
 He instead concentrated on describing the easily observed behavior that the rats acquired.

 • The major influence on human behavior is learning from our environment.
 In the Skinner study, because food followed a particular behavior the rats learned to repeat that behavior, e.g. classical and operant conditioning.